Elvish languages of Middle-earth: External history

+Language construction

 J. R. R. Tolkien began to construct his first Elvin tongue c.
 1910–1911 while he was at the King Edward's School, Birmingham and which he later named Quenya (c.
 1915).
-At that time, Tolkien was already familiar with Latin, Greek, Italian, Spanish, and several ancient Germanic languages, Gothic, Old Norse and Old English.
+At that time, Tolkien was already familiar with Latin, Greek, Italian, Spanish, and three ancient Germanic languages: Gothic, Old Norse, and Old English.
 He had invented several cryptographic codes such as Animalic, and two or three constructed languages including Naffarin.
 He then discovered Finnish, which he described many years later as "like discovering a complete wine-cellar filled with bottles of an amazing wine of a kind and flavour never tasted before.
 It quite intoxicated me."
-He had started his study of the Finnish language to be able to read the Kalevala epic.

 Tolkien with his Quenya pursued a double aesthetic goal: "classical and inflected".
-This urge, in fact, was the motivation for his creation of a 'mythology'.
+This urge was the motivation for his creation of a 'mythology'.
 While the language developed, he needed speakers, history for the speakers and all real dynamics, like war and migration: "It was primarily linguistic in inspiration and was begun in order to provide the necessary background of 'history' for Elvish tongues".

 The Elvish languages underwent countless revisions in grammar, mostly in conjugation and the pronominal system.
 The Elven vocabulary was not subject to sudden or extreme change; except during the first conceptual stage c.
 1910–c.
 1920.
 Tolkien sometimes changed the "meaning" of an Elvish word, but he almost never disregarded it once invented, and he kept on refining its meaning, and countlessly forged new synonyms.
 Moreover, Elven etymology was in a constant flux.
 Tolkien delighted in inventing new etymons for his Elvish vocabulary.